-This HHMP will be reviewed within three months of submitting a modification for the project, and following a discovery of heritage significance, any incident or independent audit where issues are found.
+This HHMP will be reviewed following a discovery of heritage significance, any incident or independent audit where issues are found.
 Additional review is to occur when there is an audit conducted for the site.

 5.2.2 Making changes to this plan